 On October 18, 2013 I was in a tent, freezing, tired, anxious, surround-ed by new friends on the side of Mount Kilimanjaro in Tanzania, Af-rica.
 In just a few hours we would begin what we all hoped we could finish.
 A fellow climber shared…

 “Tonight we have an opportunity to achieve something very special – to reach the roof of Africa – an amazing place that few will ever get to experience.
 For many of us this will be the hardest physical and mental challenge that we will have faced in our lives so far.
 When we reach the top – some of us will have achieved a lifetime ambition – some of us will cry, some of us will laugh -but- all of us will have achieved something special – something we will remember for the rest of our lives.
 Climbing every mountain in life requires courage and endurance -but- mostly it’s about believing you can do it. – In the words of George Mallory “getting to the summit is about putting one foot in front of the other and never, ever giving up.”
 Let’s make tonight something special – together!

 And that’s exactly what we did.

 Because of my eastern NC roots, the full-service, dinner only concept features Southern inspired plates.
 Our fresh, diversified specialty cocktails are named after the seven summits.
-Expect the menu to change with the seasons because Executive Chef John Brandon is using local, sustainable foods.
+Expect the menu to change with the seasons because Executive Chef Alex Ramsey is using local, sustainable foods.

 The wood for our table tops was salvaged from a very traditional eastern North Carolina style tobacco barn that was 20’ wide by 20’ deep by 20’ tall.
 The boards used came from the exterior siding on the barn, which had been greatly weathered over the course of its life.